orlp/devector/readme.md

 Note that not every request for more space results in an reallocation.
 If half of the free space of the other side is enough to satisfy the needs of this side the elements are simply moved.

-Constantly halving the amount of free space on the side that it is not needed on prevents wasted space.
-On top of that, in the worst case where you push at one end and pop at the other (FIFO), memory is bounded to _5n/3_.
+Constantly halving the amount of free space on the side that it is not used on prevents wasted space.
+In the worst case where you push at one end and pop at the other (FIFO), memory is bounded to _5n/3_.
 This is because free space on the output end is constantly halved, but only `size() / 3` free space is required on the input end.

 Typedefs
 --------